Dpdl-io/DpdlEngine/README.md

 ## Features

-* **DpdlEngine is optimized to run on a wide range of platforms** (JavaME, J2SE, any other JVM >= 1.4 Spec, and all platforms where the open source virtual machine 'miniJVM' can be compiled for the target platform.
+* **DpdlEngine is optimized to run on a wide range of java platforms** (JavaME, J2SE, any all VMs >= 1.4 Spec.
 The core engine runs also on Java 1.1 spec compliant VMs.
+This makes it possible to run Dpdl also on very small footprint Virtual Machines like (Jam, miniJVM, and others). and all platforms where the open source virtual machine 'miniJVM' can be compiled for the target platform. .
 * **Dpdl API provides access to the complete underlying Java JRE platform API's and to external java and Native shared libraries**
 * **Multiple Dpdl language plug-ins available (embeddable programming languages):** ANSI C code, C++, Python, Julia, JavaScript, Lua , Ruby, Java, Groovy and Clojure **programming languages can be <ins>embedded and executed directly within Dpdl code**</ins> (interpreted/compiled code)
 * **No additional installations required** (except add-on libraries)